jackyzha0/quartz/content/Meta/Moves/Wizard Spells.md

  **Risk:** Either one creature can still see them clear as day, or anyone perceptive enough might notice a shimmer; the GM will say which.
  **Greater:** The effect is Ongoing and persists after attacking.
 It still only lasts for the scene.
 ### Magic Missile (Ongoing)
-You send bolts of magical energy at your enemies (Near, Distinctive, Piercing).
-While this is Ongoing, you can Let Fly by rolling **+SPELL**
+You send bolts of magical energy at your enemies (Near, Distinctive, Piercing). <span class="move-trigger">While this is Ongoing,</span> you can Let Fly by rolling **+SPELL**
 instead of **+DEX**.
  **Risk:** The missiles aren’t Piercing.
  **Greater:** Your missiles gain the Far and Forceful tags.
 ### Mind Meld
 You form a telepathic bond with a creature you touch, allowing you to share thoughts and emotions across any distance.
 You can only have one bond at a time, and may dismiss it whenever you like.
- **Risk:** When one of you suffers a condition that isn’t absorbed by Armor (other than from Pushing Yourself) so does the other, though they don’t have to be the same condition.
+ **Risk:** <span class="move-trigger">When one of you suffers a condition that isn’t absorbed by Armor (other than from Pushing Yourself) so does the other,</span> though they don’t have to be the same condition.
  **Greater:** You can also share vision and other senses through the link.
 ### Mirror Image
 You conjure two nearby illusory duplicates for the scene that mimic your actions and appearance.
 Each illusion counts as **+1** Armor against